wazo-platform/xivo-tools/dev-tools/archives/xivo-fai-deploy.md

 Jenkins job
 -----------

-To be run on builder@builder-wheezy:
+To be run on builder@builder-32:

 ```
 cd /home/builder/packages/xivo-fai